hermeznetwork/docs/docs/faq/integrators.md

 Currently, this timeout is set to 24 hours.

-### Why a transaction may not be processed?
+### What are the reasons a transaction may not be processed?

 A valid transaction should always be processed within 15 minutes.
 There are several reasons why a transaction may be invalid and therefore not processed by any Coordinator; insufficient balance in the sender account, nonexistent sender account, destination account hasn't given permission to create account, fees lower than suggested Coordinator fees,...
 Checking the transaction status will provide some feedback on the reason why the transaction wasn't forged.

-### Can I cancel a transction in the pool?
+### Can I cancel a transaction in the pool?

 Transactions cannot be cancelled once submitted.

 ### How do I set the fee when sending a transaction?

 Coordinators select the recommended fee depending on the different transaction types.
-These fees can be querired in the `/state` endpoint and are in USD.
+These fees can be queried in the `/state` endpoint and are in USD.
 There are three types of fees:
 - existingAccount used for transfers to existing Hermez accounts
 - createAccount used for deposits or transfers to nonexistent normal accounts (`transferToEthAddress` transaction)
 - creteAccountInternal used for transfers to nonexistent internal accounts (`transfertoBJJ` transaction)